-Dissertations from T&T alumni are listed here and may be accessed and viewed online through the UCF Library by entering the author's name or dissertation title and clicking "search."
+Dissertations from T&T alumni may be accessed and viewed online through the UCF Library by entering the author's name or dissertation title and clicking "search."

 Students are responsible for being aware of all important deadlines found on the UCF Academic Calendar.